LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words/README.md

 Miscellaneous caveat: Clearly, what goes in these lists is subjective.
 In our case, the question we use is, "What wouldn't we want to *suggest* that people look at?"
 This of course varies between culture, language, and geographies, so in the end we just have to make our best guess.

+See also the [list of projects, documents, and organizations](USERS.md) that use these lists.

 © 2012–2014 Shutterstock, Inc.

 [![Creative Commons License](http://i.creativecommons.org/l/by/4.0/80x15.png)](http://creativecommons.org/licenses/by/4.0/)